 After comparing all five models across every factor that matters, here are our specific recommendations:

-Best Winix with Wi-Fi: Winix AM90 ($200).
+Best Winix with Wi-Fi: Winix AM90 ($180).
 If you want Winix's build quality and PlasmaWave technology with app control, the AM90 is the only Winix option here with Wi-Fi.
-At $200 it undercuts the Core 400S by $20, though its smart features are less refined.
+At $180 it is priced comparably to the Core 400S, though its smart features are less refined.

 Frequently Asked Questions